mapmydemocracy/civichackathon/README.md

 Trusts and Google.
 Google uses the VIP format when pulling in data about jurisdictions to power its Google Civic API.

+**Note:** The data in this project is not official data and should not be relied upon as an official source.
+Also, it could be outdated.

 Setup
 -----